LCC27 Gas Bottle: New Gas Bottle Connection – LCC27 Adaptor

 If the pressure rises beyond the force of the spring, the valve will open to vent the excess pressure.

-If this happens, you may hear a hissing sound and see cold gas vapour being released.
+You may hear a hissing sound and see cold white gas vapour being released because the pressure relief valve has been activated.

-Once sufficient pressure is released, the valve closes.
+Once sufficient pressure is released, the valve stops releasing gas since the spring pressure can push the valve closed.

 If this ever happens, just stay clear of the area and let the gas dissipate.

-You should also call your LPG supplier, from a safe location, and advise them that your gas cylinder is venting gas.
+You should also call your LPG supplier, from a safe location because you should advise them that your gas cylinder is venting gas.

 Do not use your mobile phone, any electrical devices or other ignition sources near a venting gas cylinder.

-The gas regulator, with a LCC27 gas bottle fitting and hose usually come as an assembly but hoses are also sold separately.
+A BBQ gas regulator and hose usually come as an assembly but hoses are also sold separately.

 BBQ Gas Leak Test